 On the third Tuesday of each month we post a quick roundup of some recent academic publications and news about homeschooling, offered for your interest.
 These are typically university research papers, and they may have a positive, negative, or neutral outlook on home education.
 The title links generally point to the full text of each publication, which is often a printable pdf file.
-(Facebook readers should click to the attached blog post to find these links live.)
 In some cases, a paid subscription may be required to read the whole article.
 The article abstracts or introductions below are quoted in full whenever possible, without editing.

 We have three items this month — the first is an important edited volume with sixteen chapters that review the state of homeschooling around the world: